ybur-yug/git_kv_store_tutorial/README.md

 This seems to be referencing the current `HEAD`.

 #### HEAD
 HEAD is a reference to the last commit in the current checked out branch.
-We will learn more about this implicitly as we continue because we will continue to reference it as we dive further.

 ## Adding A File